wmo-im/wis2box/docs/source/user/setup.rst

 The predefined dataset will predefine the topic and data mappings for you.
 If you want to create a dataset for a different topic, you can select "other" and define the topic and data mappings yourself.

+Please select "Continue to form" to start defining your dataset.

 When defining your dataset, you will need to specify a Local ID, which serves as a short and unique identifier for the dataset within your organization.
 The Local ID is used to generate the WCMP2 identifier for your metadata record.

 .. image:: ../_static/wis2box-webapp-dataset_editor_local_id.png